gvergnaud/rx-ease/README.md

 # rx-ease

-An operator to interpolate between values in your rxjs streams!
+An animation operator for RxJs streams!

 - **Physic based**.
 The animation seemlessly interupts itself if a new value is emitted before it completes.
 - **Performant**, emits on **requestAnimationFrame** at 60fps.